How Do You Build Agency?

 Steps work in one context.
 Principles transfer across contexts.

 Following instructions might produce something technically correct.
-It very well may be something you could not care less about.
+It may also lead to something you could not care less about.
 The purpose of art is arguably to express yourself and connect with others.
 Music that connects does not come from following steps someone else designed.
 It comes from making choices that reflect your intentions.

 When you follow a tutorial that says "put this sound here, this bass there, this melody on top," you are executing someone else's creative decisions.
 You might end up with a functional beat.
 You will not understand why those decisions served that person's goals or whether they serve yours.
 You cannot adapt the approach to express something different because you never learned the reasoning behind the choices.